storyprotocol/documentation/docs/Developers/tutorials/finetune-images.md

 In your `story` folder, create a `registerIp.ts` file.

-View the [IPA Metadata Standard](doc:ipa-metadata-standard) and construct the metadata for your IP as shown below:
+View the [📝 IPA Metadata Standard](doc:ipa-metadata-standard) and construct the metadata for your IP as shown below:

 ```typescript story/registerIp.ts
 import { client, account } from './utils'